 Confirmatory Factor Analysis (CFA): Used to test hypotheses about structure (usually in structural equation modelling).

-In this study Exploratory Factor Analysis (EFA) is employed.
+In this study Exploratory Factor Analysis (EFA) was employed.

 Tools in Factor Analysis

 1) Kaiser-Meyer-Olkin (KMO): The KMO test is a measurement tool used to assess whether data are appropriate for factor analysis.
 In other words, it evaluates the appropriateness of the sample size.
 The test evaluates the model's overall sampling efficiency as well as the sampling efficiency for each model variable.
 The KMO measure of sampling adequacy is provided by